BigCommerce Review: A Good Ecommerce Solution in 2023?

 What is BigCommerce?

-Intuitive to use and features a clear dashboard
+Intuitive and clear dashboard

-Excellent product management with unlimited variations
+Excellent product management with unlimited variants

 No subscription-based product limits

-Slightly limited freedom of design in the website builder
+Limited design freedom in the site builder

 Configuration & Usage